Library Services for Remote Teaching

 - Trial Databases and eBooks that publishers have made temporarily available due to COVID-19

 Because UO Libraries is temporarily closed, we are unable to provide access to a traditional print/media Course Reserves collection.
-In lieu of this service, faculty and GTFs may submit requests to have resources scanned that are required for remote teaching and provide material to students via Canvas or some other means to support remote teaching.
-Please note, we are only able to digitize print material (UO- and instructor-owned) at this time.
+In lieu of this service, faculty and graduate educators may submit requests to scan materials to support remote teaching.
+Please note that we are only able to digitize print material (UO and instructor-owned) at this time.
 UO Libraries and campus are investigating solutions for digitizing media that is required for remote teaching and cannot be acquired any other way.
-Click here to learn more about the scanning print material for remote teaching service.
+Visit our Scans for Remote Teaching page to learn more.

 Specialty Library Consultations and Workshops

 Data Services Consultations

 Data Services offers remote consultations scheduled via our department website or departmental email (DataServices@uoregon.edu).
 Click here for instructions on accessing our virtual drop-in help desk, which is available from 11-4, Monday through Friday during the Spring term.